In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Description of the final Examination:

-Students are examined through the staged performance and through a group seminar on the learning outcomes of the course.
+Students are examined through the staged performance and a group seminar on the course’s learning outcomes.

 Teaching language/ Required level of language: